 There is nothing better than a slightly toasted, warm muffin smeared with plenty of butter!
 Thankfully, these lemon muffins are incredibly easy to reheat!

-Thaw: If your muffins are frozen, allow them to thaw at room temperature on the counter, or you can gently thaw them in the oven.
+Thaw: If your muffins with lemon are frozen, allow them to thaw at room temperature on the counter, or you can gently thaw them in the oven.
 You can also microwave them at 50% power until slightly defrosted, but make sure you do not over-microwave the muffins or they will become extremely hard!

 - Oven (recommended method): Preheat your oven or toaster oven to 350°F. Reheat muffins until warm throughout or slightly toasted, about 5 minutes.